akosgarai/coldet/README.md

 - AABB - Sphere
 - Sphere - Sphere
 - Distance - It returns the distance of a given vector and the bo.
+- ClosestPoint - It returns the closest point of the bo to the given vector.

 ## What is a Point?